 German coconut macaroons are known to be the best.
 I love munching on them in the evenings during Christmas.
 It is the crunchy caramelized outer layer which adds such a great character to these coconut cookies.
 They are crispy on the outside yet chewy and moist on the inside.

-Original German coconut macaroons do not use any condensed milk in their recipes.
-That's the secret to crispy and fragrant exterior.
-Instead adding almond butter makes the cookies a whole load better as it contributes to the moist texture in the cookies.
-If the almond butter you use is not as creamy, add a teaspoon of oil to the mixture.
+Original German coconut macaroon does not contain any condensed milk in its recipe.
+That's the secret to the crispy and fragrant exterior.
+Instead, adding almond butter makes them taste a whole load better as it contributes to the moist texture in the cookies.
+If the almond butter used is not as creamy, add a teaspoon of oil to the mixture.

-The most important step to create such textures is to double boil the mixture until its temperature reaches 55 to 60 degrees Celcius.
-You may also heat the mixture directly in a pot at very low heat but be very careful not to overheat.
+The most important step to create such textures is to double boil the mixture until its temperature reaches 55 to 60 degrees Celsius.
+You may also heat the mixture in a pot over very low heat but be very careful not to overheat.

 Traditionally, German coconut macaroons uses white sugar.
-Using raw sugar instead, enhanced the taste of the almond butter and coconut flavours in these macaroons.
+However, using raw sugar enhances the taste of the almond butter and coconut flavours in these macaroons.

-Baking coconut macaroons for too long can result in very hard macaroons.
-If you've overbaked them, store them in an airtight contained with a few slices of fresh apple to gain some moisture.
-Be careful to exchange the slices of apples every two days or they will mold.
+Baking coconut macaroons for too long can result in them being hard.
+If you've over baked them, store them in an airtight container with a few slices of fresh apple to gain some moisture.
+Be careful to change the slices of apples every two days or they will turn moldy.

 Coconut macaroons may appear soft when they are removed from the oven.
-Allow the macaroons to set and harden.
-As long as coconut macaroons are baked until slightly browned at the recommended temperature, they should be done just perfect!
+Allow them to set and harden.
+As long as they are baked until slightly browned at the recommended temperature, they should be done just perfectly.

-Coconut macaroons should be stored in air tight containers or metal cookie tins if you are living in cities with low humidity.
-These coconut cookies can be stored for up to 3 weeks.
+Coconut macaroons should be stored in air-tight containers or metal cookie tins if you are living in cities with low humidity.
+They can be kept for up to 3 weeks.